Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Gather as much data as you can about what has changed, and then react on the basis of facts.

-It depends on the type of sun, snow and wind conditions you're facing.
+Your snowshoes depend on the type of sun, snow, terrain and wind conditions you're facing.

 For example: